saasquatch/saasquatch-docs/src/api/webhooks.md

 ### email.referral.paid

-Sent whenever a new referred user upgrades to a paid subscription.
+Sent whenever a referral is converted.

 ```json
 {